Best No KYC Crypto Cards 2026

 - Time: 24-48 hours (manual review for some documents)

 Why it matters: RedotPay's Tier 0 is one of the closest things to "no KYC" that still exists on regulated card rails.
-You can load stablecoins and spend at 130M+ Visa merchants with just an email.
+You can load USDC and other stable balances and spend at 130M+ Visa merchants with just an email.
 The catch: your limits are severely restricted until you verify further.
 For testing the card or making small purchases, Tier 0 is genuinely frictionless.

 KAST - Two-Minute Full KYC